tttppp/ragl/rules.md

 ## 5.1 Streaming/casting

-5.1.1 Streamers must add a minimum of 90 seconds delay to their streams when covering a league match, unless both players explicitly state their wish to disregard this rule.
+5.1.1 Streamers should add a minimum of 90 seconds delay to their streams when covering a league match, unless both players explicitly state their wish to disregard this rule.

 5.1.2 Streamers who do not participate in the league but wish to cover a league match on a dedicated RAGL game server, should provide their forum accounts, so that they are whitelisted on these servers.